dwiegreffe/mdsrv-web/tutorial.md

 6. Add a more detailed description for your trajectory.
 7. Select the _Upload Trajectory to Server_ button.
 8. When the trajectory is successfully uploaded, a message appears in the Log panel.
-9. To visualize the uploaded trajectory, see the Tutorial <a href="#t-stream-traj">Stream a trajectory from the MDsrv</a>).
+9. To visualize the uploaded trajectory, see the Tutorial <a href="#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>.

 Currently, only trajectories in the XTC format can be uploaded.